juliasknotenpunkt/CO2-Emissions-Metadata/README.md

 given in separate data frames.
 In order to make the final frame more readable for the human eye, the main function of this project takes the main csv file and the metadata csv file(s) and returns a new decoded data frame.
 The code was tested on two examples taken from the open data portal of Statistik Austria.
+The programming language used is R.